 This post may contain affiliate links.
 Click here to read my full disclosure.

-When thinking about how to start a blog, one can easily become overwhelmed.
-There’s a TON of information out there on the internet, and many tutorials skip over the basics of starting a blog and use terminology that not everyone quite understands.
+When researching how to start a blog with Bluehost, it’s easy to become overwhelmed.
+There are a plethora of websites that share how to get started, but many tutorials skip over the basics of starting a blog and use terminology and jargon that not everyone understands.

-That’s why I’ve created this guide for you!
-It’s a step by step action plan so you can start writing your first blog post in 30 minutes or less!
+That’s why I’ve created this easy guide for you!
+It’s a step by step guide to launching a blog in 2020 so you can start writing your first blog post in 30 minutes or less!

 - What are you going to write about?